 8:00-9:00am – Handover of overnight issues, overnight admissions, and generally some kind of morning teaching

 9:00-11:30am – Team rounds.
 We have one attending staff for the week and 4-5 residents per block.
 The residents are a mix of specialities, including Ob/Gyn, Family Medicine, and Internal Medicine.
 We round with an interdisciplinary team including nurses, dieticians, physiotherapy, and pharmacy, and respiratory therapy.

-11:30-4:30pm Assign patients that we will go follow up in more detail.
-We were have a patient assigned to us, we do a full physical exam, reviews labs in details, order tests, and communicate results to patients/families.
+11:30-4:30pm Assign patients that we will go follow up on in more detail.
+When we have a patient assigned to us, we do a full physical exam, review labs in detail, order tests, and communicate results to patients/families.

 2:00pm – Code blue.
 It’s one of our own patients in the unit.
 We start CPR and give medications according to the ACLS algorithm.
 They have a pulse after 4 minutes of CPR.